sagemath/sagewiki_to_gh-2022-10-10/SageMagazine.md

  * layout, development of stylefile
   * stylefile to cover everything
   * example article, to show how to typeset title, author, subtitle, included graphics, source code (latex listing package, references to line numbers, ...) and including links (clickable pdf links)
- * infrastructure - managing submissions, reviews, errors ... and after a release, a sage-trac component "journal" where someone could post an error, correct it, and post an erratum (published pdf is updated + a note on the website)
+ * infrastructure - managing submissions, reviews, errors ... and after a release, a sage-trac component "magazine" where someone could post an error, correct it, and post an erratum (published pdf is updated + a note on the website)
  * possible workflow:
   1. tell editor about your article idea: topic/short introduction, via email, editor sends feedback that he got it.
   1. editor says yes or no, avoid duplications (tell each other to be co-authors), maybe discussion on IRC